PKU-YuanGroup/MoE-LLaVA/README.md

 ## 😮 Highlights

-Video-LLaVA exhibits remarkable interactive capabilities between images and videos, despite the absence of image-video pairs in the dataset.
+MoE-LLaVA shows excellent performance in multimodal learning.

-### 💡 Simple baseline, learning united visual representation by alignment before projection
+### 💡 Simple baseline, learning multi-modal interactions with sparse pathways.
 - With **the binding of unified visual representations to the language feature space**, we enable an LLM to perform visual reasoning capabilities on both images and videos simultaneously.

-### 🔥 High performance, complementary learning with video and image
+### 🔥 High performance, but with fewer parameters
 - Extensive experiments demonstrate **the complementarity of modalities**, showcasing significant superiority when compared to models specifically designed for either images or videos.

 <img src="assets/main.jpg"/>